 - Cell Fabrication: The wafers then undergo a series of chemical and physical processes to create the p-n junction that enables the photovoltaic effect.

-To protect the delicate solar cells and ensure a long, productive operational life, several protective layers are crucial:
+To protect the delicate solar cells and ensure a long, productive life, several protective layers are crucial:

 - Tempered Glass (Front Cover): This specially treated glass offers essential impact resistance while allowing maximum sunlight to pass through.

-- Backsheet: This is a durable, polymer-based material (or sometimes glass, in the case of bifacial modules) that protects the rear of the panel from moisture, UV radiation, and any mechanical damage.
+- Backsheet: This is a durable, polymer-based material (or sometimes glass, in the case of bifacial modules) that protects the rear of the panel from moisture, UV radiation, and mechanical damage.

 Structural and Electrical Integrity